wukinnin/fitfusion/docs/GAMEPLAY.md

 ### MISC

 - In gameplay proper, is a hands-free experience.
+- UI, In-game, we want to utilize UI/UX animations like slides, fades, etc. Screens that transition to one or another, or gameplay functions like player/monster damaging, losing lives, etc. should have an appopriate and user friendly animations.
+We want it to be flowing and intuitive game experience.
 - Pressing back button, home button, or recent apps/overview button immediately ends the session to the defeat screen anywhere during gameplay proper, and all player lives are lost (There is no such pause or exit function mid game; this is by design)
 - All screens/gameplay mockup screenshots are located in `fitfusion/docs/*.png`, and is the basis for most description.
 May include visual elements unexpounded upon verbally.
     - `gameplay_proper.png` — Proper game session